florinwalter/ebi_course_sysbio_25/README.md

-# Mutli-Omics Integration for Personalized Medicine Using MOFA
+# Multi-Omics Integration for Personalized Medicine Using MOFA

 To run this tutorial, first set up micromamba on your computer using